 “After a heart attack, many people are afraid to exercise again,” says Dennis Kerrigan, Ph.D., a clinical exercise physiologist at Henry Ford Health.
 “When we see patients come into cardiac rehab, they often lack confidence to push themselves with exercise.
 However, it can be very gratifying to see how far patients can progress in just a few short weeks.”

 Another concern patients have is if having sex is safe for their heart.
-But, Dr. Kerrigan says, in general, if they can walk symptom-free at a moderate pace, most patients are healthy enough to resume intimacy.
+But, Dr. Kerrigan says, in general, sex puts only moderate stress on the heart.
+For most individuals, if they can walk symptom-free at a moderate pace, they are healthy enough to resume intimacy.

 Depending on how active you were before the heart attack, the severity of the attack and how your body responded to it, recovery time varies from person to person, Dr. Kerrigan says.

 “If a patient had open-heart or bypass surgery, it can take them up to a year to fully recover,” he says.
 “In these cases, it’s not so much the heart but that their bodies were cut open and need time to heal.”

 For those who experienced a less traumatic heart attack or procedure, recovery time can take anywhere from a few weeks to a few months.

 “It’s all about getting back to what you used to do, or sometimes even more,” Dr. Kerrigan says.
 “We encourage people to get back to doing 5Ks and exercising again if that’s what they were doing before.”